Ukraine destroys more Russian UAVs in latest combat losses update

 Ukraine destroys more Russian UAVs in latest combat losses update.
 Image: Ukraine MoD/Facebook

-Another nine Russian drones (UAVs) were destroyed by Ukrainian forces on Sunday, December 4, according to Ukraine’s military update on Russia’s combat losses since February 24.
+Another 10 Russian drones (UAVs) were destroyed by Ukrainian forces on Saturday, December 10, according to Ukraine’s military update on Russia’s combat losses since February 24.

-Around 540 more soldiers from Russia were killed by Ukrainian forces, which saw the number of Russian soldiers that have lost their lives fighting in the conflict rise to around 91,690, according to Ukraine’s MoD.
+Around 380 more soldiers from Russia were reportedly killed by Ukrainian forces, which saw the number of Russian soldiers that have lost their lives fighting in the conflict rise to around 94,140, according to Ukraine’s MoD.

-Two more Russian tanks were destroyed as well as eight more Russian Armoured Personnel Carriers (APCs).
+Two more Russian tanks were destroyed as well as three more Russian Armoured Personnel Carriers (APCs).

-The other significant increase in figures is the loss of six Russian artillery systems which takes the number destroyed by the Ukrainian army to 1914.
+The other significant increase in figures is the loss of one Russian artillery system which takes the number destroyed by the Ukrainian army to 1928.

-One more Russian helicopter was also destroyed, taking the total losses by Russia to 264.

-⚡️ The General Staff of the Armed Forces of Ukraine published data on combat losses of Russian troops as of December 5.

-The General Staff of the Armed Forces of Ukraine revealed that Putin’s army had suffered the greatest losses on Sunday, December 4 in the Bakhmut and Lyman directions.

-A detailed breakdown of the war shows that the loss of the two Russian tanks now means Ukraine has destroyed 2924, while the destruction of eight more APCs now means that Putin’s army has now lost 5900 in total.
+A detailed breakdown of the war shows that the loss of the two Russian tanks now means Ukraine has destroyed 2942, while the destruction of three more APCs now means that Putin’s army has now lost 5920 in total.

-The destruction of another nine Russian drones takes the number destroyed by Ukraine to 1582 in total.
+The destruction of another 10 Russian drones takes the number destroyed by Ukraine to 1613 in total.

-Ukraine also reportedly destroyed another Russian anti-aircraft system, taking the total lost by Russia to 211.
+Ukraine also reportedly destroyed five more Russian vehicles and fuel tanks, taking the total lost by Russia to 4540.

-The news comes after Russian forces carried out a heavy bombardment of Zaporizhzhia over a 24-hour period, which targeted ammunition depots and military equipment in the region.
+The news comes after Dmitry Medvedev, Deputy Chairman of the Russian Security Council, announced that Russia is stepping up the production of the ‘most powerful weapons of destruction.’

+On Sunday, December 11, Medvedev said that Russia is not only fighting Ukraine in Kyiv but also around the world and because of that, his country was ramping up the production of its most powerful weapons.

 Thank you for taking the time to read this article, do remember to come back and check The Euro Weekly News website for all your up-to-date local and international news stories and remember, you can also follow us on Facebook and Instagram.